by Funding For Good

 Please understand, this is not code for “don’t challenge your employee.”
 Let me encourage you to step outside of the short-term mindset.
-If you’re the leader of an organization, you’re likely used to putting out fires all day long.
+If you are the leader of an organization, you’re used to putting out fires all day.
 Sometimes that is the necessary mindset to take care of daily operations.
 However, it should never be your mindset with your employees – especially those in a leadership position.

-As tempting as it may be to throw your new development director right into the fire.
+When developing your development director, it can be tempting to throw them right into the fire.
 Avoid this temptation.
 Try to find a way to ask big-picture questions while simultaneously meeting short-term goals.
 What is in the best interest of your company?
 Immediate results or long-term, sustainable success?
 The obvious answer is both.
 So why is it that development staff tends to only focus on the immediate needs?
-There are a lot of possible answers to that question; each organization is unique.
+There are a lot of possible answers to that question.
 The key is to make sure that whatever situation your organization is currently in, you don’t make the mistake of sacrificing long-term sustainability in favor of immediate needs.

-Another aspect that is often overlooked when setting expectations is that development professionals need time to develop relationships with current donors, time to cultivate relationships with potential donors, and time to really understand what your organization is all about.
+When setting expectations, it’s sometimes overlooked that development professionals need time to develop relationships with current donors.
+Not to mention time to cultivate relationships with potential donors.
 Experienced development professionals estimate 18-36 months of cultivation is required before receiving a major gift (donation of $10,000+).
 That clock resets each time your organization experiences turnover in your development staff.
 So yes, push them to hit the ground running but don’t lose focus on the big picture.
 It’s important to ease someone into their new role successfully when Developing you Development Director and staff.

-If you only have one takeaway from this article, I hope it is this one.
-All great leaders are incredible communicators.
+If you only have one takeaway from this article, I hope it is this one: All great leaders are incredible communicators.
 As an effective leader, you must cast vision and empower your employees.
-Without communication, nothing else matters.
+Without great communication, this can’t happen.

 This may sound simple, but in the nonprofit world, employees are spread thin.
 I don’t think lack of communication is ever a conscious choice, but a byproduct of being too busy and an overall lack of prioritization.
 Make sure that you don’t view every potential interruption as an emergency.
-Block off time with your development team each week to discuss progress toward goals and to communicate what is going on with the organization.
+When developing your development director, block off time each week to discuss progress toward goals.
+Also use the time to communicate what is going on with the organization.
 The more the development staff knows, the more effective they will be in securing funding.

 How can any piece of your business be successful without a plan?
 Goals without plans are nothing more than wishes.